OniSamuelOpeyemi/terraform-bootstrap/README.md

 Commit your code to version control, but add .terraform/ and *.tfstate* to .gitignore to avoid checking in local state.

 _If you need to add more infra, just update main.tf and apply as usual._

+NB: It's important the hash key is lockID as a key attribute that needs to match for it to work.